Importing and Exporting models to and from SkyCiv Structural 3D

 Read our article on Exporting from SkyCiv to Sketchup

 Revit models can be exported by simply clicking File – Export – RVT.
 This will provide a documentation-ready model to open up in Autodesk Revit.
 The analytical model will export all necessary data into Revit, including members, sections (families), supports, loads and materials.

 Your model can be exported as an STL file, which is a primitive CAD file format.
-This will export the model as it seen in the 3D renderer.
-It is important to note that since this is an analytical model, members will be connected at their centre-points, so there is likely to be clashes like so:
+This will export the model as seen in the 3D renderer below.
+It is important to note that since this is an analytical model, members will be connected at their centre-points, so there is likely to clash like so: